Federal Open Market Committee (FOMC) meetings are not open to the public, so how do I know what the FOMC is doing?

 - detailed minutes of FOMC meetings, released three weeks after each regularly scheduled meeting

-- Chair Yellen's quarterly press conferences
+- The Chair's press conferences

 - quarterly publication of the economic projections of FOMC participants